CS5008Fall2025/homework-speed-comparison-AliyaSalmanova1/Report.md

 | Sorted Double Linked List |   $O(n)$   |   $O(n)$   |   $O(n)$    |    $O(1)$    |    ---    |       ---       |     ---      |     ---     |     ---      |
 | Binary Search Tree        | $O(log n)$ | $O(log n)$ | $O(log n)$  |    $O(n)$    |    ---    |       ---       |     ---      |     ---     |     ---      |

+*note: I assumed that we are inserting at a particular index

 For Sort, we are asking for the Big $O$ for taking the current data structure and writing it 'sorted' to a file.
 However, not the file writes.
 For example, if you have a vector of 1000 elements, and you want to write it to a file, you would need to sort it first.
 So, the Big $O$ for this would be the Big $O$ for sorting.
 For BST, you have to convert the tree to a sequential structure, so the cost of doing that.

 ### Assumptions with Sort